 Work in a safe and secure space by locking your devices and keeping all work materials out of sight.
 Do not share your work computer with anyone else.

 3. Check over your emails before you send them and before you click on anything sent to you.

-For many, times of crisis means an added workload.
-This can make employees distracted, tired, and careless.
+For many, times of change can make employees distracted, tired, and careless.
 Emails containing sensitive or classified information need to be encrypted before sending, as always.
 Also, despite not going into the office, the settings and protections on work and personal devices are not the same—you should never send your work documents to your personal computer even if they are physically next to each other.

-Additionally, look at the email address of the sender before opening any attachments or clicking links, particularly if the email is related to helping you with COVID-19 related stress.
+Additionally, look at the email address of the sender before opening any attachments or clicking links.
 Hover your mouse over the links too.
 Are they really what they say they are and from a reputable site?
 Hackers are using spear phishing tactics to capitalize on an obvious behavioral trait everyone has right now: the desire to stay safe and be well.

-“Cyber actors are sending emails with malicious attachments or links to fraudulent websites related to COVID-19 to trick victims into revealing sensitive information, downloading malicious software, or donating to fraudulent charities or causes,” says Peraton’s Chief Information Security Officer (CISO).
-“Rely only on trusted sources for up-to-date, fact-based information about COVID-19 and do your research before acting on any requests.”
+“Cyber actors are sending emails with malicious attachments or links to fraudulent websites to trick victims into revealing sensitive information, downloading malicious software, or donating to fraudulent charities or causes,” says Peraton’s Chief Information Security Officer (CISO).
+“Rely only on trusted sources for up-to-date, fact-based information, and do your research before acting on any requests.”